00xBADC0DE/lb/README.md

 ## Usage

-`lb` commands are all one letter cause I'm lazy.
+`lb` commands are all one letter.
 They all stand for something though.

 ```sh
 ./lb n(ew)	# Make a new blog post draft.